 Director | Julie Sievers

-Julie Sievers brings more than 12 years of experience in faculty development and 18 years in college teaching at institutions focused on liberal arts education.
-In 2016, she became the founding director of Southwestern’s Center for Teaching, Learning, and Scholarship, and from 2007-2016, she was Director of the Center for Teaching Excellence at St. Edward’s University.
+Julie Sievers became the founding director of Southwestern’s Center for Teaching, Learning, and Scholarship in 2016, and from 2007-2016, she was Director of the Center for Teaching Excellence at St. Edward’s University.
 She has also taught full-time on the tenure track in English at Denison University.
 She helps faculty develop their teaching and scholarship through individual consultations, workshops, and programs; consults on digital scholarship and pedagogies; and supports diversity and inclusion initiatives.
 She also coordinates faculty mentoring programs and support for faculty across career stages.

 Her current research focuses on rhetorics of college teaching statements and pedagogies for teaching literature.
 She was recently named to the Fulbright Specialist roster by the Council for the International Exchange of Scholars, and she has published on faculty development in To Improve the Academy: a Journal of Educational Development and the Journal of Faculty Development.
 A scholar of early American literature, she has taught literature and writing courses at the University of Texas at Austin, Denison University, and St. Edward’s University, and has published in Early American Literature, the New England Quarterly, and the William and Mary Quarterly.
 She holds an M.A. and a Ph.D., both in English, from the University of Texas at Austin and a B.A. in Mathematics from Valparaiso University.